thehyve/delphyne/docs/standard_vocab.rst

 -----------

-As SQL Server's bulk insert method requires a local file path, it can only be used if you're running delphyne in the same environment as the database.
+As SQL Server's bulk insert method requires a local file path, it can only be used if you're running Delphyne in the same environment as the database.
 To insert the vocabularies manually, you can find instructions in the `CommonDataModel repository <https://github.com/OHDSI/CommonDataModel>`_.